kaapana/kaapana/docs/source/extensions.rst

 Delete series from platform
 ---------------------------
 | **What's going on?**
-| 1) DICOMsare deleted from the PACS.
+| 1) DICOMs are deleted from the PACS.
 | 2) Meta data of DICOMs are deleted from the Elasticsearch database.

 | **Input data:**